society-for-the-blind/slate2-proposal/slate2_proposal.md

 The broadness of the definition is deliberate (and so is leaving the acronym unexpanded) because making it specific depends on the context (i.e., organization type it is used in connection with).
 Sections [2.3](#customer-rms) and [2.4](#constituent-rms) elaborate further on this topic.

-  2. _Application software[^footnote-application_software_definition] that provide an interface to capture, process and analyze interaction data according to the requirements in the business domain.
+  2. _Application software[^footnote-application_software_definition] that provides an interface to capture, process and analyze interaction data according to the requirements in the business domain.

 The definition intentionally uses the phrase "application software" instead of the word "database" commonly (and incorrectly) used in  literature describing CRMs.
 This distinction is important because a CRM, as an application software, consists of a **persistence layer** and a **(graphical) user interface**.